akshayDev17/NNProjects/MLP/README.md

 ### Internal Covariate Shift
 1. The distribution of inputs to hidden layers changes constantly, with each epoch.
 2. Hence, for some epochs a particular deeper hidden layer might see a particular distribution of activations, and the same layer can then see a different distributions owing to its previous layers undergoing weight updates.
+3. this is a problem because:
+    1. the subsequent layers' weights have to constantly adjust to the changing input-distribution.
+    2. Imagine each layer is trying to learn to map its inputs to the right outputs. \
+    But if the inputs (activations) to each layer keep changing during training, then each layer has to keep readapting to this moving target. \
+    That’s a pain and slows down convergence.
+    3. for **activations** such as **sigmoid, tanh** , if these layers are receiving this unnormalized input, the inputs could probably be large in magnitude (thus unactivated outputs could be large-positive or large-negative numbers) leading to activated outputs being pushed close to 1 or 0(sigmoid)/-1(tanh), thus causing vanishing gradients in this and all the preceding layers(chain rule of backpropagation will affect all early layers).
+    4. for **activations** such as **ReLU, Leaky ReLU, ELU**, BN will control the input that goes into these layers, thereby preventing explosion of the activated outputs (large positive inputs could potentially cause large activated outputs from these layers which in backprop will affect the gradients of the current and early layers, possibly exploding them). \
+    The exploding gradients problem could still be caused if the weights of these (ReLU, Leaky ReLU, ELU) layers are poorly initialised thus end up being high in magnitude.
+4. hence BN **stabilises activations**

 3. to tackle this, **lower learning rate** should be used.

 ### Technique